anirudhsatish22/cs124/docs/design.md

 We are also proud of our alignment of elements in this application.
 We used the advice from the guest lecture from Wednesday's class and applied the same to our app.
 We tried our best to align elements with something else, and we think this turned out really well.

+### Lab 4:
+We are really proud of our overall implementation and how this app turned out.
+We are very pleased with our drive to stick to a design philosophy throughout the development of this application, and even when implementing the List of TaskLists.
+We are also very pleased with the ability of our application to handle different screen sizes and be usable in all of them including landscape mode on devices that support this feature.

+Another thing that we are proud of, that is a feature we have carried over from lab 4, but worked really hard to maintain across all screen sizes is alignment.
+Aligning the different elements with each other, as the screen changed in size was quite challenging, but quite satisfying once we finished.

+Additionally, we are happy with the accessibility that this application has.
+That is, it is easy to use with the keyboard only.
+Also, this is the first time we are using Aria-labels in such a widespread manner, and we are happy with how it turned out.

+Finally, during our user testing, we got feedback that our app is intuitive, easy to use, and looks visually appealing.
+This feedback from our users really made us very proud.